Yes, you can take kids to Bora Bora. In fact, this Polynesian Island is perfect for a beach getaway with kids.

 This one, of course, is a no-brainer.
-Bora Bora has some of the nicest beaches in the world.
+French Polynesia has some of the nicest beaches in the world and this island is no exception.
 The waves aren’t rough and it was pretty easy to find a nice spot where the kids could swim or build sandcastles.

 At night, we took pre-bedtime trips to the beach for some stunning stargazing.

-Feed the Fish
+Feed the Sea Life

-…er, stingrays and sharks.
-I felt a little nervous at the idea of watching the kids go snorkeling to feed these predators, but we the guides actually do the feeding while we kept a safe distance from these toothy sea creatures.
+That is, stingrays and sharks.
+I felt a little nervous at the idea of watching the kids go snorkeling to feed these predators, but the guides do the feeding while we kept a safe distance from these toothy sea creatures.

-Learn About Turtles
+Learn About Sea Turtles

 We enjoyed this and learned a lot about turtles and the center’s efforts to help them.
 And I have to admit it was a more relaxing adventure.

-Head out on the Water
+Get Out on the Water

 Snorkeling is okay, but a glass-bottom boat can provide some of the same views with less work, and they are safer and easier with kids who are not yet strong swimmers or grandparents who don’t snorkel.

-Go on Safari
+Go on a Safari

 Bora Bora is home to tons of wildlife on land as well as in the water.
 We took a 4×4 safari through the interior and tried to see who could spot the most exotic animals and birds.